 The term “digital marketing” was first coined back in 1990.
 Since that time, new tactics, strategies, tools, and approaches have been introduced, continually redefining the discipline.

-As an industrial marketer, it’s important to understand all of these elements, so that you can define a digital marketing strategy that works for your business.
+Whether you're just beginning industrial marketing or you have a few campaigns under your belt, it’s important to understand all of the elements of industrial marketing so that you can define a digital marketing strategy that works for your business.

 Also known as split testing, A/B testing is the process of comparing two versions of a marketing element (a landing page, email, CTA button, social media message, etc.) to see which variant performs better.
 Each version of the test (version A and version B) is tested until one achieves a statistically significant edge over the other.